 If you’ve ever owned a houseplant or have been in a nursery or greenhouse, chances are you’ve seen fungus gnats.
-These small flies (1/16 to 1/8 inches) infest topsoil, potting soil, and other sources of organic decomposition.1 Adults are unable to fly long distances, leaving them to remain on top of the soil and plants leaves.
+These small flies (1/16 to 1/8 inches) infest topsoil, potting soil, and other sources of organic decomposition.1 Adults are unable to fly long distances, leaving them to remain on top of the soil and plant leaves.
 Contrary to popular belief, adult fungus gnats are relatively harmless.
 They consume only water during their 7-10 day life span.2

 This post contains affiliate links.
 Please see disclosure for more information

 What are fungus gnats and where do they come from?

 Gnats are attracted to two things: light and water.
 Moist soil is the optimal location for adult females to lay their eggs.
 A full generation of gnats can be produced in as little as 17 days and often includes generation overlap.1 When breeding is not controlled, fungus gnats can quickly become a major annoyance.
 Gnat larvae are usually located within the top 2 to 3 inches of any growing medium and primarily feed on fungi, algae, and decaying plant matter.